sugan96/sugan96/README.md

 - 👋 Hi, I’m @sugan96
-- 👀 I’m interested in and will always be interested in mobile app development 😉
+- 👀 I’m interested in and will always be on mobile app development 😉
 - 🌱 I’m currently learning iOS and starting on Web 3.0
 - 💞️ I’m looking to collaborate on something fun and interesting that will be fulfilling to work on
 - 📫 You can reach me by emailing me at suganviki@gmail.com or via my instagram: [@\_sugan\_](https://www.instagram.com/_sugan_/)